ibm-cloud-docs/ibm-spectrum-lsf/install-vpn-hpc-cluster.md

 {: #step-5-configure-vpn-environment}

 Typical VPN configurations require `${peer_address}`, `${peer_cidr}`, `${local_cidr}`, `${preshared_key}`, and `${public_ip}` assigned to the VPN gateway.
 For more details on configuring your VPN, see [Connecting to your on-premises network](/docs/vpc?topic=vpc-vpn-onprem-example).

+## Next steps
+{: #next-steps-vpn-environment}

+After you've configured your local VPN environment, you are ready to set up the multi-cluster and job forwarding.
+For more information, see [Setting up multi-cluster and job forwarding using {{site.data.keyword.spectrum_short}}](/docs/ibm-spectrum-lsf?topic=ibm-spectrum-lsf-set-up-multi-cluster-job-forwarding).